-The General Obligation Bond Program: On April 4, 2017, Kansas City voters will be asked to approve an $800 million infrastructure repair plan.
-The program would use revenue created by issuing approximately $40 million in General Obligation (GO) bonds each year for 20 years.
+The General Obligation (GO) Bond Program: On April 4, 2017, Kansas City voters approved an $800 million infrastructure repair plan.
+The plan is known as GO KC.

 Residents will see three ballot questions, and each question must receive a “Yes” vote of at least 57.1 percent of voters to be approved.
 Each question will pass or fail individually.